Quorum-Code/QuorumsNotes/Kubernetes/Volumes.md

 ## Persistent Volumes (PV)

 Persistent Volumes are a cluster-level resource that is created separately from pods and then attached to the pods.
-Somewhat similar to [[Kubernetes Config Maps]].
+Somewhat similar to [[Config Maps]].

 Statically or dynamically created.
 * Static PVs are created manually by a cluster admin